SchizoDuckie/DuckieTV/EVENTS.md

     Fires when a serie has been loaded from the database.

+ -  **serie:updating**

+    Used internally by seriesList to notify when an add-a-series process in active.

  -  **serieslist:empty**

     Fires when the series list is empty.
 Hooked by the seriesList directive to make it automatically pop up the suggestions when database is empty.